“Procrastination is probably my worst habit out of many. Especially when it comes to paperwork.”

 Homes that were built prior to 1978 may contain lead-based paint.
 Lead from paint, paint chips, and dust can pose health hazards if not managed properly.
 Lead exposure is especially harmful to young children and pregnant women.
 Before renting pre-1978 housing, lessors must disclose the presence of known lead-based paint and/or lead-based paint hazards in the dwelling.
 The Environmental Protection Agency has more information about this type of statement and you can find more information here.

 5. Tenant Welcome Letter

 Some landlords let renters know that they’ve been approved by sending a welcome letter that confirms their selection, invites them to sign the lease, and provides some relevant information.
 A welcome letter can include move-in date, amount of money due at move-in, and information about setting up the utilities for the unit.
-If you really want to make a good impression on your new renters, be sure to find out how to create the perfect welcome package here.

 6. Warranties for Appliances

 It’s a good idea to keep all of the warranties for appliances and recent repairs together and to store them somewhere handy.
 You’ll want to have all of that information in case something needs repair.
 Don’t forget to track all of your repair costs along with the rest of your expenses so that you have them when it comes time to file your taxes.
 Looking for more tax tips?
 We’ve got some in our article Tax Deductions Every Landlord Should Know.